 Music Recordings to get your started

 Keep working on desensitizing their body so that they will be perfect angels when you brush them, they go to the vet or go to the groomer.
 We worked on this daily but you will need to continue this work until they are around 16 weeks old.
 The work that you do now will pay off when they are adults.
 Here are my recommendations for things to work on:

-I realize that COVID-19 restricts what all of us do but take your puppy with you when you leave your house if possible once they have received all of their vaccinations.
-I normally recommend that once vaccinated that you expose them to activities that you like to do such as hiking, swimming, etc. Just make sure to revisit the Puppy Fitness Booklet in your blue folder for age-appropriate exercise activities.
+Once vaccinated, I recommend that you expose them to activities that you like to do such as hiking, swimming, etc. Just make sure to revisit the Puppy Fitness information in your blue folder for age-appropriate exercise activities.
 If you can take them with you to stores or places to eat do so once they have been properly vaccinated.
 They will experience new sounds, sights, smells and surfaces there.

 Once your puppy has been safely vaccinated take them out with you on walks to experience new textures such as concrete, dirt, asphalt, grass, etc. They were exposed to many surfaces as tiny puppies and this exposure can help them not be hesitant when touching a new surface.
 If you have a backyard you can also work on this there.